andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 are cheeky & fun!</figcaption>
 </div>

+<p class="article-sub-subheader">Izakaya</p>
+One afternoon we're wandering around the Barcode and Nora

+Vin Bj&oslash;rvika wine bar

+Thief rooftop bar

 <h4 class="article-subheader">Oslo as Nature</h4>
-Tucked away at at the head of the Oslofjord, it feels strange to call the capital of a wealthy European nation *sleepy*,
+Tucked away at at the head of the Oslofjord,

 While not a *technically* a fjord in the geologic sense, the Oslofjord falls